ElenaZ93/belly-button-challenge/README.md

 - Be sure to check the browser console (`console.log`) during development to debug and visualize data at different stages.
 - Regular commits are important to track progress and changes throughout the development process.

+## Deployment
+This project has been deployed using GitHub Pages.
+You can view it live [githubpage](https://elenaz93.github.io/belly-button-challenge/).

+### App Successfully Deployed to GitHub Pages
+The app is now fully functional and hosted on GitHub Pages.
+You can explore the interactive dashboard, view the top 10 OTUs, bubble charts, and demographic information dynamically by selecting a sample from the dropdown menu.

 ## Resources
 - [Plotly.js Documentation](https://plotly.com/javascript/)
 - Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
 Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/Links to an external site.